Philippe Rahmy: Career

-He was a founding member of the prominent French literary site remue.net, focused on promoting contemporary literature over the Internet and through live events.
-He is a published author in France, USA, Italy, Switzerland and China.

-Philippe Rahmy was also active as a photographer and as a director of award-winning independent short films.
-Philippe Rahmy had Osteogenesis imperfecta (brittle bones), and he was an active member of several disability-related associations.
-He was also writing songs for the rock band "I need my gasoline".
+Rahmy was also a founding member of the prominent French literary site remue.net, focused on promoting contemporary literature over the internet and through live events.
+Philippe Rahmy was also active as a photographer and a director of independent short films.
+He also wrote songs for the rock band I Need My Gasoline.

-He was working on a literary and multimedia project about abandoned cities.
-The Abandoned City is a collaborative writing project.
-Hosted on D-FICTION, it will ultimately find its dedicated platform, an open website gathering a large range of tools for geolocation, virtual exploration of the landscape, artistic creation, and communication.
-Literary at first, this interdisciplinary project will welcome, later, visual arts, music, staged arts and street arts, as well as academic productions.
+Before his death, he had been working on a literary and multimedia project about abandoned cities The collaborative writing project was to be hosted on D-FICTION before finding a dedicated open website platform gathering a range of tools for geolocation, virtual exploration of the landscape, artistic creation, and communication.
+The project was later to be expanded to visual arts, music, staged arts and street arts, as well as academic productions.